A User-Focused Photo & File Management System

 If multiple matches for a moved file are found (matches are currently defined as files with a matching filename as the original), TagStudio will currently ignore the match groups.
 Adding a GUI for manual selection, as well as smarter automated relinking, are top priorities for future versions.

 Libraries are saved upon exiting the program.
 To manually save, select File -> Save Library from the menu bar.
 To save a backup of your library, select File -> Save Library Backup from the menu bar.
+Automatic backups are created when loading a library, and are automatically loaded from in the event of a crash or unexpected system shutdown.

 Load in a .dupeguru file generated by dupeGuru and mirror metadata across entries marked as duplicates.
 After mirroring, return to dupeGuru to manage deletion of the duplicate files.
 After deletion, use the “Fix Unlinked Entries” feature in TagStudio to delete the duplicate set of entries for the now-deleted files